 - Each process needs to be assigned a relatively large VAS to hold its data, stack, space for temporary variables, variables to keep the status of its devices, and other information. - In multiprogramming environments processes have diverse requirements; some require isolation, others information sharing, others good performance. - Data typing is useful to prevent errors and improve security.
-Several attacks occur by executing data and modifying code [7]. - Because of the need to share the kernel services and its utilities (databases, editors, etc), sharing between address spaces should be fast and convenient.
-Otherwise performance may suffer. - In order to decide, one should have a good knowledge of the type of applications to be executed.
+Several attacks occur by executing data and modifying code [Gol06]. - Sharing between address spaces should be convenient.
+Otherwise performance may suffer.